radlfabs/flexcv/docs/getting-started.md

 ## Installation

+Clone our [repository on github](https://github.com/radlfabs/flexcv) to your computer.

 `flexcv` was tested using Python v3.10.
 You can easily install this version of Python using conda (Anaconda or Miniconda).
 We recommend using a fresh environment for cleanly holding all relevant packages corresponding to this repo.
 With conda installed, you can create a new Python 3.10 environment, activate it, and install our requirements by running the following lines from the command line:

 ```bash